abiyasa/marko-jest/README.md

 ## Setup

 1. Add `marko-jest` to your dev dependencies.
-You could do it by `yarn add marko-jest --dev` or `npm install marko-jest --save-dev`
+You could do it by `yarn add marko-jest --dev` or `npm install marko-jest --save-dev`.
+Note that marko-jest requires at least Jest version 22.

 2. Register marko preprocessor/transformer to your Jest setup so Jest will know how to process Marko file.
 Add the following lines to your `package.json`: